Lowest Mortgage Rate in Canada. Starting from 2.99%

 Could higher inflation in early 2025 raise Canadian fixed rates?

-Yes, that's possible.
+Yes, that's not impossible.
 Early on, the 5-year fixed rate could still be pushed higher by another 0.15% (or more).

 The 5-year Canadian bond yield has bounced around amid recent inflationary pressures and threats of economic instability.

-Bond yields could go higher in reaction to shorter-term pressures like increasing Canadian or U.S. inflation in the first few months of the year before blanket tariffs hammer the trade relationship.
+Bond yields could go higher in reaction to shorter-term pressures like quickly increasing Canadian or U.S. inflation in the first few months of the year amid market transition as tariffs hammer the trade relationship.
 Look to upcoming economic readings to see how bond yields react.

 "Could interprovincial trade barriers be dealt with, wiped away in 30 days?"